 Now, the featured picture (above) that I used for this article is not the CAT 789; it is the CAT 797.
 The CAT 797 weighs twice as much as the CAT 789, used at the Pueblo Viejo Mine.
 However, I just wanted to give an idea of just how big these haul trucks can get.

-Furthermore, the mining, excavating and hauling of ore out of the Pueblo Viejo Mine is controlled by high-tech computerized systems.
-The hauling of the ore by the large truck fleet is monitored by state of the art technology that designs the most efficient method to remove the ore out of the mine, so very little time is wasted.
+Furthermore, the mining, excavating, and hauling of ore out of the Pueblo Viejo Mine is controlled by high-tech computerized systems.
+The hauling of the ore by the large truck fleet is monitored by state-of-the-art technology that designs the most efficient method to remove the ore from the mine, so very little time is wasted.
 Again, time is money.

 We must remember, the more technology that is used in a system, the more complex and fragile it becomes.
 Of course, technology is great at making large operations run more efficiently and faster, but the downside is that if one or more critical parts are removed, the complex mining system breaks down.
 What would happen to gold production at the Pueblo Viejo Mine if cyanide becomes in short supply?
 Without cyanide, the processing of gold ore grinds to a halt.

 While I have provided one example of the enormous cost and massive amounts of capital needed to produce gold and one mine, let’s take a look at what is going on at the top 8 gold mining companies in the world.